katharsis-project/katharsis-docs/source/user-docs.rst

 JsonApiLookupIncludeAutomatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Field or getter annotated with ``JsonApiLookupIncludeAutomatically`` willl be automatically populated by Katharsis on ``GET`` requests.
+Field or getter annotated with ``JsonApiLookupIncludeAutomatically`` will be automatically populated by Katharsis on ``GET`` requests.
 It can be added to every relationship defined by ``JsonApiToOne`` or ``JsonApiToMany``.

 The example below shows a sample class which will always contain a relationship's resource.